 (David Bowie, Five Years)

-Initially the craft takes you, the time traveller, to the year 2100, when civilisation has been catastrophically undone by the conflict, drought, famine, pollution and flooding that the global South is already experiencing.
+Initially the craft takes you, the time traveller, to the year 2100, when civilisation has been catastrophically undone by the conflict, the drought, famine, pollution and flooding which the global South is already experiencing.
 The machine enables you to go back towards the present day – but no earlier – then forward again.
 You can move through time with a limited ability to undo what we have done to the character we are following – to ourselves and our future generations.